bensu/doo/README.md

 `doo.runner/doo-tests` works just like `cljs.test/run-tests` but it places hooks around the tests to know when to start them and finish them.
 Since it is a macro that will be calling said namespaces, you need to require them in `your-project.runner` even if you don't call any of their functions.
+You can also call `(doo.runner/doo-all-tests)` which wraps `cljs.test/run-all-tests` to run tests in all loaded namespaces.

 Then you can run: